-The former Sara Jane Thorp was a timber heiress and the much-widow of Ole Bull, the famous Norwegian violinist and composer.
-She was a follower of the Swami Vivekanande.
+The former Sara Jane Thorp was a timber heiress and the widow of Ole Bull, the famous Norwegian violinist and composer.
+She followed the Swami Vivekanande.
 When she left nearly all her estate to the Vedanta Society, her daughter challenged the will, claiming the Hindus had driven her insane.

 Mrs. Bull also extended her generosity to artists, including the Green Acre handyman.
 She held a one-man show of Marsden Hartley’s work at her home.
 His supporters from Green Acre attended, and the exhibit was a success.
 Best of all, he earned $90 from the sale of his paintings.

 That success convinced Marsden Hartley to soldier on with his art, which he would do until his death in 1943.
 He is considered one of the foremost American painters of the first half of the 20th century.

 The Peace Flag is still raised in Eliot, Maine.
 Green Acre is now a year-round Baha’I school operated by the National Spiritual Assembly of the Bahá’ís of the United States.

 This story last updated in 2022.